100DaysOfCloud/100DaysOfCloudIdeas/Projects/SEC/SEC04/SEC04-AWS100.md

 ## Tips
 * User [Google Authenticator ](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) for MFA.
-* Do not store AWS access keys you create with this task on public platforms like Github
+* Do not ever commit, add or push any of your access and secret keys to source control systems like git, or any other publicly accessible platform where others can access it.
+If you accidentaly have done so, make sure to delete the access and secret keys immediately in your console and generate new ones.